notnyt/beaglebone/README.md

 # Initialize pin P9_33 for Analog Input
 p9_33 = AINPin.new(:P9_33)

-# Define callback to run when an edge trigger is detected
+# Define callback to run when condition is met
-# This method takes three arguments.
+# This method takes 4 arguments.
 # pin: The pin that triggered the event
 # mv_last: The initial voltage used to determine change
 # mv: The current voltage on the pin